![]() |

 turns some matrix elements into complex numbers, thereby violating CP invariance.
 The first form of the CKM matrix V in Figure 04 denotes a general unitary matrix, the second form is a more particular one advocated by the Particle Data Group, and the third form contains the magnitudes for each matrix element determined by experimental data (the phase angle responsible for CP violation is determined by another method below). ![]() |

-to a physical constant called "coupling constant" containing real and imaginary parts in general, i.e., it is a complex number.
+called "coupling constant" containing real and imaginary parts in general, i.e., it is a complex number.
 The set of coupling constants can be represented by the 3x3 CKM matrix (see Figure 04).
 In contrast with electric charge, which seems to come in a well-defined universal unit, each of these nine coupling constants is different.
 The triumph of the Standard Model is that it predicts a set of relationships between the nine elements of the CKM matrix and it predicts that they include properties that result in CP violation.
 The CP violation is related to the fact that the matrix elements include imaginary numbers.
-If we look at enough decays that involve the different matrix elements, |
+If we look at enough decays that involve the different matrix elements, we can see whether the relationships are true (there are only four independent parameters in the matrix). |

 Figure 04 CKM Matrix |